klusta-team/spikedetekt/README.md

 + .clu.n (a trivial clu file for use with Neuroscope, for observing spikes after detection, before clustering.
 Will be made redundant later)

-+ .xml (an xml file with all the parameters that can subsequently be used by Neuroscope or Klusters)
++ .xml (an xml file with the parameters that are needed by the data visualization programs: Neuroscope and Klusters).
+We now recommend using KlustaViewa for manual clustering.

 + .fil (highpass filtered data)